Acts 14

 Acts 14:23-25Ordaining Elders and Commending to the Lord

-23And when they had ordained them elders in every church, by prayer and fasting, they commended them to the Lord, on whom they believed.
+23And when they had ordained them elders in every church, and had prayed with fasting, they commended them to the Lord, on whom they believed.
 24And after they had passed throughout Pisidia, they came to Pamphylia.
 25And when they had preached the word in Perga, they went down into Attalia:

 Paul and Barnabas do not build on themselves.
 They ordain elders in every church.
 They establish leadership.
 The work will not depend on traveling apostles who blow through town.
 The churches will have shepherds, local leaders who know the people, who have proven themselves, who can tend the flock long-term.
 This is apostolic wisdom: do not leave churches orphaned.
 Leave them led.